Gratitude at work: How showing thanks fosters well-being and engagement

+In a recent Forbesarticle, Karl Sun talks about the power of gratitude at work, stating: “Gratitude is a basic human requirement — and since we spend most of our waking hours at the office, showing gratitude at work becomes pretty important.”
 There’s no sugarcoating it: Work can be a grind.
 When you’re in the thick of it, it’s easy to slip into a mindset of focusing on all the things that are going wrong.
-When this happens, it’s important to not let negativity rule your workplace.
-Creating an environment that fosters gratitude at work allows employees to find value and take pride in all aspects of their work.
+However, creating an environment that fosters gratitude in the workplace allows employees to find value and take pride in all aspects of their work.

 Why gratitude at work is important